-- ▶ In recent decades political polarisation has reached levels that threaten the entire political system in many countries that were previously believed to be stable democracies.
+In recent decades political polarisation has reached levels that threaten the entire political system in many countries that were previously believed to be stable democracies.
 Politicians and active voters alike are less likely to seek compromise and they exhibit a predilection for unyielding and extreme ideological positions; this renders efforts at cross-partisanship increasingly impossible, while it also impedes conciliatory gestures towards the other side.

-Occasionally, the rejection of the other side goes so far as to deny the very legitimacy of the other's existence. - ▶ Extreme polarisation impairs the quality of policy decision-making; it weakens social cohesion; undermines the legitimacy of the constitutional order; and it also slows economic growth.
+Extreme polarisation impairs the quality of policy decision-making; it weakens social cohesion; undermines the legitimacy of the constitutional order; and it also slows economic growth.
 When citizens are divided on fundamental questions, it is only natural that there is an increased level of distrust in society - however, when this distrust undermines the public's faith in democracy, the ramifications could be unpredictable and tremendously harmful.

-➤ The level of polarisation in Hungary has grown substantially in the last two decades.
+The level of polarisation in Hungary has grown substantially in the last two decades.
 Moreover, based on surveys conducted in recent years, the divisions that pit the various segments of society against one another do not only stem from spontaneous social developments and processes; the divisions in society are exacerbated by the extremely polarising political discourse emanating from rivalling elite groups.
 It is inconceivable for democracy in Hungary to work in the long-run unless this problem is addressed and remedied.